maraudical/StatusEffectsFramework-Unity/README.md

 - Fully compatible with many common packages (see below)

 # Supported versions
-- Unity 6 or newer
+- Unity 2021.3 or newer
+- Unity 6 for full feature support

 # Other support
 - Unity - Localization